Taking The Leap: Seeking Initial Counseling After A Trauma

 What Is Trauma?

 Trauma can be anything that happens in your life that has a lasting impact and causes deep distress.
 It could be something as seemingly inconspicuous like a nasty comment made by a loved one or more of a physical trauma like an assault or accident.
 It could be something from your childhood that you do not even consciously remember.
-You do not even have to be the one who is in the accident or traumatic incident because just witnessing a serious or frightening scene can cause trauma that can affect you for weeks or months to come.
+You do not even have to be the one who is in the accident or traumatic incident because just witnessing a serious or frightening scene can cause trauma that can affect you for weeks, months, or years to come.
 Post-traumatic stress disorder may also be caused by something like being diagnosed with a serious medical condition such as cancer or heart disease.
-Trauma is essentially a lasting marker in the brain resulting in unpredictable emotions, flashbacks, or even physical symptoms like nausea or headaches.
+Trauma is essentially a lasting marker in the brain resulting in unpredictable emotions, flashbacks, feelings of numbness, moments of dissociation, or even physical symptoms like nausea or headaches.

 Trauma is Multifarious:

-No case and no person is exactly the same, while one thing may leave a lasting impact on one, another may prove resilient.
+No case and no person is exactly the same, while one thing may leave a lasting impact on one, another may not be as deeply impacted.
 That same person may falter in another situation, as individual resiliency is idiosyncratic and hard to predict.
 We expect those exposed to a natural disaster, violent attack, or a car crash to be traumatized by their experience, while forgetting that some traumas are more difficult to recognize, like racism, oppression, or discrimination.

-Traumatic all the same, our society has deeply rooted patterns and mechanisms that lead to the subjugation of people based on their gender, race, or ideology.
-Certain concessions that we encounter everyday may not seem abnormal, but only because of the maladaptive conditioning to accept as norm.
+Our society has deeply rooted patterns and mechanisms that lead to the subjugation of people based on their gender, race, or ideology that can be traumatic experiences for individuals.
+Certain concessions that we encounter everyday may not seem abnormal, but may also be maladaptive coping that we utilize in order to survive.
 These things affect us on a deeper level than we may recognize, validating a call for reflection into our existing thought patterns and schemas.